Pulsar timing in the Galactic Center

-Overall, this result clearly shows how the timing analysis of pulsars at the Galactic Center can not only provide incredibly tight constraints on the orbital elements of these objects, but also on the mass of the central SMBH which can reach, which, with only a few months of observations, can surpass by orders of magnitudes the current precision from S-stars orbits.
+Overall, this result clearly shows how the timing analysis of pulsars at the Galactic Center can not only provide incredibly tight constraints on the orbital elements of these objects, but also on the mass of the central SMBH which, with only a few months of observations, can surpass by orders of magnitudes the current precision from S-stars orbits.

-Finally, in panel (g) of Figure \ref{fig:residuals_toy2}, we study the impact of changing the orbital inclination $i$ on the residuals.
-In this case, the amplitude is fixed because misestimating the angular orbital parameters does not induce (at first order) a secular variation of the orbits.
-One must misestimate the inclinations of a factor $\sim10^{-6}\%$ to exceed the sensitivity threshold.
+Finally, in panel (g) of Figure \ref{fig:residuals_toy3}, we study the impact of changing the orbital inclination $i$ on the residuals.
+In this case, the amplitude is fixed because misestimating the angular orbital parameters in a spherically symmetric spacetime does not induce a secular variation of the orbits {and only results in phase-dependent residuals}.
+One must misestimate the inclinations by a factor $\sim10^{-6}\%$ to exceed the sensitivity threshold.